DHTMLX/docs-diagram/docs/api/diagram/linetitledblclick_event.md

 ### Description

-@short: fires on double-clicking a text element of a line
+@short: Fires on double-clicking a text element of a line

 ### Usage